Daniboy370/Masters-Project/README.md

 # Description &nbsp; &nbsp; @ [<img src=https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/ArXiv_web.svg/250px-ArXiv_web.svg.png width=60/>](https://arxiv.org/abs/2008.07397)

-My master's work in Aeronautical Engineering in the Technion university under Prof. Barry Greenberg supervisory.
+My master's work in Aeronautical Engineering in the Technion university under supervisory of Prof. Barry Greenberg.
+In a nutshell, based on Navier-Stokes equations, I derive an analytical development of a combustion model that oftentimes can be seen in jet engines.
+Although being analytic, it was (sadly) found as non differentiable and thus classic optimization techniques cannot be applied.
+Therefore, a workaround optimization approaches were examined :

+* Data driven - using the analytic model as a generative source - $P(X, Y)$

-In a nutshell, it presents an heuristic implementation of the Genetic Algorithm with respect to a combustion model.
-Eventually, it manages to answer the question what is the optimal initial droplet size distribution that guarantees an optimal flame performance.
+it presents an heuristic implementation of the Genetic Algorithm with respect to an.
+Eventually, it manages
+to answer the question what is the optimal initial droplet size distribution that guarantees an optimal flame performance.